Choosing a Toddler Bike Carrier

 Aileen and Ashley

 PS want to get comfortable and have some fun biking with a supportive group of parents and tots?
-Join us for Parent & Tot Bike Adventure Club, Friday mornings this spring!
-In May, we depart from Assiniboine Park and June from Churchill Drive.
-May details.
-June details.
+Join us for Family Bike Adventure Club, Saturday mornings this spring!
+Or come for an evening out, kid-free at out After Hours Bike Club.
+Family Bike Club.
+After Hours Bike Club.